moaazelsayed/UnityAzureConnection/README.md

 To find out more about how to query, check out: https://msdn.microsoft.com/en-us/library/azure/dd179421.aspx

+**Note:** Make sure your account does not have app service authentication on (in Azure portal) or else you will have to add a header containing your key.
 ---

 ##If you would like to add onto this tutorial, do a pull request!